If you want to know What To Look For In A Gaming Monitor, you came to the right spot.

 4. Refresh Rate And Pixel Response Time

-A great gaming monitor should have a high refresh rate and fast pixel response.
+Great gaming monitors have a high refresh rate and fast pixel response.
 Refresh rate refers to how long it takes to redraw the whole screen, and a higher refresh rate is always better.

 These days, monitors come with G-Sync or FreeSync technology that helps monitor to reduce the response time and other screen-related issues.
 So make sure that the monitor you are going to purchase supports suitable technology for your GPU.